 This is a must-read Tulum travel guide that provides honest Tulum travel tips.
 This guide offers tips for getting around Tulum, when to visit and where to stay.
 Before traveling abroad it’s always a good idea to check for travel advisories.
 US Travel.state.gov

 1. How To Get To Tulum

-Fly into Cancun and take a taxi or rent a car to get to and from Tulum.
-It is not recommended getting a private or shared shuttle van.
+Travel guide tip #1 is to fly into Cancun and take a taxi or rent a car to get to and from Tulum.
+It is not recommended to get a private or shared shuttle van.
 The private shuttle vans can run late or not even show up!
 The private shuttle vans do not take responsibility for missed flights either, so if you miss your flight because they don’t show then you have to buy another flight.
 I ended up having to pay a taxi $80 to drive me to the airport when I already paid and had a shuttle van scheduled.
 The van never showed, so I double paid to get to the airport but better than missing my flight.
 I would recommend a taxi or rental car to avoid this issue.
 The Tulum taxi cabs are easy to work with and communicate with.
 It takes about 2 hours to drive from the airport to Tulum.

 Another option is to take a bus from Cancun to Tulum.
 You would need to switch buses in Playa Del Carmen.
 This route is the longest but the cheapest.
 If you are interested in meeting the locals or fellow travelers, the bus would be a good option.
 Otherwise, I would recommend renting a car or getting a cab to save time and for comfort.